 The race route consists of 3 x 10 mile loops on forest trails and tracks within Wendover Woods, woodland operated by the Forestry Commission.

 A map of the route and a downloadable GPX file can be found at the bottom of this page.
 The route has 6,000 feet of climb, and 6,000 feet of descent.

 Medal to finishers only.
 No Tee Shirts at this event.
 Additional Prizes for 1st, 2nd, 3rd Male and Female, plus Male and Female V40, V50, V60 and V70 age categories.

 The start/ finish location also acts as the aid station at the start/ end of each loop.
-Runners will make two visits there before finishing at the end of their third loop.
-The Hale Lane Aid Station falls at mile 5.5 of each lap (6.5 miles on lap 1 only) and will therefore also be visited three times.
-A full list of the distances at which the aid stations fall and the respective cut off times, can be found here.
-Both aid stations will carry as a minimum: Tailwind, water, coke, chocolate, sweets, sandwiches, nuts, lots of fruit, Gu gels, wraps, sandwiches and other sweet and savory snacks.
+The aid station will carry as a minimum: Tailwind, water, coke, chocolate, sweets, lots of fruit, Gu gels and other sweet and savory snacks.

 The course will be marked with reflective red, white and silver tape, Centurion marker arrows and Orange Chalk Ground Paint.
 There are road crossings to negotiate but all roads are closed during the night so no vehicular traffic will be seen on the course.

 No pacers are permitted at any point on the route.

 No crews are permitted at any point on the route.